Start the Admissions Process Online

 Having a time limit on your goals can motivate you to work toward them.
 Try to keep your time limits relatively short – as in weeks or months rather than years.

-Setting goals to be accomplished in the far future or without a time limit at all can quickly lead to procrastination on starting your efforts, which ultimately holds you back from achieving them.
+Setting goals to be accomplished in the far future, or without a time limit at all, can quickly lead to procrastination on starting your efforts – ultimately holding you back from achieving them.

 A common example to illustrate this point is New Year’s resolutions.
-For many people, a year-long goal is too distant — it’s hard to maintain the motivation across twelve full months.
-Many people will start working on their goals in January but give up before February is over.
+For many people, a year-long goal is too distant – it’s hard to maintain the motivation across twelve whole months.
+Many people will start working on their goals in January, but give up before February is over.

 Example of SMART Recovery Goals

-As an example, put the SMART method into action for a common goal people have in recovery — finding more social support.
+Put the SMART method into action to achieve a common goal for those in recovery: finding more social support.
 This is a fantastic goal for anyone in recovery, but in its current state, it is vague, unmeasurable, and has no time limit.

-By applying the principles of SMART, you can make the goal much more achievable and actionable.
+By applying the principles of SMART, you can make the goal much more actionable.
 It may look something like this:

 2. Work on Building Healthy Coping Mechanisms